rannadams42/rannadams42.github.io/_posts/2022-10-10-Reflection-of-First-Year.md

 ---
-title: Reflection of my First Year in Carnegie Mellon
+layout: post
-layout: template
+title: "Reflection of my First Year in Carnegie Mellon"
-filename: Reflection of my first year in Carnegie Mellon
+filename: Reflection-of-First-Year.md
 ---

 One of my favorite quotes that I always find myself referring to is "Not all those who wonder are lost; The old that is storng does not wither, Deep roots are not reached by the frost" from J.R.R.
 Tolkien.
 With all my endevors, I find myself wandering for a long time until I eventually found my purpose.
 Sometimes, the wandering journey seems linear or non-linear.
 Sometimes, the journey seems circular (rather most journeys feel like that).